Oliver-Francis1997/Threading-VS-Multiprocessing/README.md

 #### TODO
 > - Add args for easier testing
 > - Learn why I'm getting unexpected results and adapt the tests
+### Webspider that uses Threading and Multiprocessing
+#### TODO
+> - Come up with a good name
+> - Write the program
+> - Create logic that swaps between the requests and Selenium Modules dependent on 200 codes